 The factor of $0.45$ accounts for the average number of H$\alpha$ photons produced per hydrogen recombination under Case B conditions \citep{hummer87}.
-This coefficient is mildly temperature and density dependent, but varies by less than 10\% across the range of densities and temperatures likely to be encountered in metal-free HII regions.
-The final multiplicative factor, $3 \cdot 10^{-12}$ erg, represents the energy of a single H$\alpha$ photon, resulting in a total luminosity $L_{\text{H}\alpha}$ in units of erg s$^{-1}$.
-Note that although our calculation of $R_{\rm ion}$ accounts for contributions from both Pop.\ II and Pop.\ III stars, in practice we find that in almost all cases either the Pop.\ III or the Pop.\ II contribution dominates, i.e.\ there are very few halos in which Pop.\ III and Pop.\ II stars simultaneously make large contributions to the total ionizing luminosity.
+This coefficient is mildly temperature and density-dependent, but varies by less than 10\% across the range of densities and temperatures likely to be encountered in metal-free HII regions, and so for simplicity we keep this factor constant.
+The final multiplicative factor, $3 \times 10^{-12}$ erg, represents the energy of a single H$\alpha$ photon, resulting in a total luminosity $L_{\text{H}\alpha}$ in units of erg s$^{-1}$.

+Note that although our calculation of $R_{\rm ion}$ accounts for contributions from both Pop.\ II and Pop.\ III stars, in practice we find that in almost all cases either the Pop.\ III or the Pop.\ II contribution dominates, i.e.\ there are very few halos in which Pop.\ III and Pop.\ II stars simultaneously make large contributions to the total ionising luminosity.

-To relate the modeled H$\alpha$ luminosities to observable quantities, we follow a two-step procedure:
+To relate the modelled H$\alpha$ luminosities to observable quantities, we follow a two-step procedure:

-\textbf{Line Ratio Conversion:} Since H$\alpha$ is only observable with NIRSpec for redshifts $z \lesssim 7$ (see Fig. \ref{fig:balmer_vs_JWST}), we convert H$\alpha$ luminosities to those of higher-order Balmer lines that are more accessible at higher redshifts.
+Line Ratio Conversion.
+Since H$\alpha$ is only observable with NIRSpec for redshifts $z \lesssim 7$ (see Fig. \ref{fig:balmer_vs_JWST}), we convert H$\alpha$ luminosities to those of higher-order Balmer lines that are more accessible at higher redshifts.
 For a Pop.\ III HII region with $T = 2 \times 10^4$ K and $n = 100$ cm$^{-3}$, the relative line intensities under Case B recombination are:

 The luminosity for each line is obtained by scaling the H$\alpha$ luminosity with the appropriate factor.
 These values are obtained from quantum-mechanical calculations of the hydrogen emissivity \citep{hummer87, osterbrock2006astrophysics, storey1995recombination} and are widely adopted in nebular diagnostics.
-The use of constant ratios is justified by their weak dependence on gas conditions over the typical range found in high-redshift HII regions. (i.e., electron temperatures $T_e \sim 10^4$--$2.5 \times 10^4$\,K and densities $n_e \sim 10^2$--$10^4$\,cm$^{-3}$; see e.g.\ \citealt{Nakajima23, Curti23}.)
+The use of constant ratios is justified by their weak dependence on gas conditions over the typical range found in high-redshift HII regions. (i.e., electron temperatures $T_{\rm e} \sim 10^4$--$2.5 \times 10^4$\,K and densities $n_{\rm e} \sim 10^2$--$10^4$\,cm$^{-3}$; see e.g.\ \citealt{Nakajima23, Curti23}.)

-\textbf{Flux Calculation:} To convert intrinsic line luminosities to observed fluxes (in erg cm$^{-2}$ s$^{-1}$), we apply the inverse square law using the luminosity distance $D_L$:
+Flux Calculation.
+To convert intrinsic line luminosities to observed fluxes (in erg cm$^{-2}$ s$^{-1}$), we apply the inverse square law using the luminosity distance $D_L$: